Timeline of the Gezi Park protests: 5 June

-It was reported that the "cyber crimes" police in Izmir conducted raids at 38 locations, arresting 24 people who are "accused of using Twitter to urge people to come to the protests."
+It was reported that the "cyber crimes" police in İzmir conducted raids at 38 locations, arresting 24 people who are "accused of using Twitter to urge people to come to the protests."

 Anonymous hacked the email server of the prime ministerial website and released all usernames of the network, but without the passwords.
 At the same moment the Syrian Electronic Army managed to hack into the network of the Turkish minister of the Interior, and published email-accounts and password information.

 Nobel Prize winner Orhan Pamuk wrote an article about the protesters to be published at Süddeutsche Zeitung and The Guardian calling Prime Minister Erdogan oppressive and authoritarian.

 From late in the morning several unions went on strike, among them municipal workers, teachers and lawyers.
 Marches and protests were being organized in Ankara, Istanbul, Bafra, Kocaeli, Antalya, Giresun, Hopa and Siirt among others.

 The number of protesters on Taksim square in evening was the highest of any since the demonstrations started, as Prime minister Erdogan is set to return to the country the next day.

 Around 10,000 strikers gathered in Kızılay square during the afternoon.
 Later in the afternoon, the protests turned violent after police tried to break up the demonstration with teargas grenades and water-cannons.
 Reportedly some persons were wounded in the clashes.
 Throughout the evening protests were held in different neighborhoods of Ankara, mostly in the form of peaceful marches, sometimes clashing with riot police using water-cannons and teargas.
 In Ankara an Ulusal Kanal cameraman, Serkan Bayraktar, and an Ulusal Kanal representative, Mustafa Kaya, were arrested.

 In Rize (where Erdogan's family originates from) AKP voters attacked protesters, injuring several people.
 After dozens of AKP attackers violently stamped on the body of one of the female students the police stepped in and let the demonstrators escape to a nearby shop, while the violent crowd remained in front of the shop, shouting slogans.
 When an ambulance arrived to take the woman away, the demonstrators left the building upon which the AKP supporters again attacked them.
 According to the AKP mayor of Rize the attackers were an 'unknown group'.

 In wake of the escalating nationwide unrest, one diplomat close to the administration anonymously stated to the press that "The main concern for the moment is that the prime minister should hold his silence" and "Whatever he says seems to stir feelings" in reference to the intended absence from the country.

 In Antakya in the evening thousands held a candle-lit march and had a ceremony in the central square with musical performances in commemoration of Abdullah Cömert.